kwgch/cline/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on the state management refactoring documentation for the Cline VSCode extension, as well as improving overall documentation.
+The current focus is on the state management refactoring implementation for the Cline VSCode extension, as well as improving overall documentation.
 This includes:

-1. **State Management Refactoring Documentation**
+1. **State Management Refactoring Implementation**
-   - Designing a more robust state management architecture
+   - Implementing the core extension state management system
-   - Creating comprehensive documentation for the new architecture
+   - Creating a robust state container with actions, reducers, and selectors
-   - Planning the implementation phases
+   - Implementing state persistence layer
-   - Preparing for the future implementation
+   - Preparing for webview state implementation and synchronization

 2. **Documentation Improvements**
    - Creating comprehensive build documentation in English and Japanese